flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/warning.md

 ### 3. MASTER WARN

 - Illuminates and flashes red for a level 3 warning.
-- Provides an audible warning (repetitive charms, sounds, or a synthetic voice).
+- Provides an audible warning (repetitive chimes, sounds, or a synthetic voice).

 ### 4. MASTER CAUTION